 - Outside: Everything beyond your farm boundary.

 For backyard farms, this can be as simple as a perimeter fence with a single entry point and a footbath.
-A CHB (concrete hollow block) fence with hog wire above runs PHP 800-1,500 per linear meter in most of Luzon.
+A CHB (concrete hollow block) fence with wire mesh above runs PHP 800-1,500 per linear meter in most of Luzon.
 Expect PHP 600-1,200 in Visayas and Mindanao where labor is cheaper, though materials cost about the same.

 Vehicle and Personnel Disinfection